Iterating Symmetric Extensions: Introduction

 The motivation for developing such a technique is coming from two seemingly unrelated problems.
 The first motivation is forcing over $\ZF$ models.
 If we force over symmetric extensions---or models close enough to be symmetric extensions---we can try and treat the forcing as an iteration over a ground model satisfying $\ZFC$.
 There we can take some advantage of the axiom of choice and its consequences on forcing.
 So one goal is to help and simplify forcing over models of $\ZF$.

-The second motivation is coming from the fact that often it is sometimes easier to break a large problem into parts, and solve only a few parts of the problem at a time, over and over again, rather than the entire problem at once.
+The second motivation is coming from the fact that it is sometimes easier to break a large problem into parts, and solve only a few parts of the problem at a time, over and over again, rather than the entire problem at once.
 This is self-evident by the ubiquity of problems solved via iterated forcing.
 This approach might allow for simplification of Sageev's works, which are extremely technical and are long overdue for a good revision.
 We hope to address these in the future.

-This paper starts by covering some preliminaries about iterated forcing and symmetric extensions.\footnote{Well, it actually begins with the introduction, motivation and structure of the paper, but we ignore that for obvious reasons here.} In sections \ref{section:ext aut} and \ref{section:ext filters} we will discuss how to extend the general structure of symmetric extensions to the iteration.
+This paper starts by covering some preliminaries about iterated forcing and symmetric extensions.\footnote{Well, it actually begins with the introduction, motivation and structure of the paper, but we ignore that for obvious reasons here.} In sections \ref{section:ext aut} and \ref{section:ext filters} we will discuss how to extend the general structure of symmetric extensions to the iteration, and apply these in section~\ref{section:IS} to discuss the class of names and the forcing relation identifying the intermediate model.
 We will prove in section~\ref{section:justification} that the term ``iterated symmetric extensions'' is justified, by showing that the iteration of symmetric extensions is in fact a symmetric iteration and vice versa.
 Section~\ref{section:productive} will be devoted to a variant of the general method where some added restrictions will allow us to access filters which are not necessarily generic for the iteration.
 We finish the paper with an example of a symmetric iteration in which we subsume the work of Monro in \cite{Monro:1973} into this new framework, we discuss Kinna--Wagner Principles and construct a sequence of models, each an extension of the previous, where slowly more and more Kinna--Wagner Principles fail.